Mandu (food): History

-Mandu are believed to have been first brought to Korea by Yuan Mongolians in the 14th century during the reign of the Goryeo dynasty.
-The state religion of Goryeo was Buddhism, which discouraged consumption of meat.
+Mandu are believed to have been first brought to Korea from the Yuan dynasty in the 14th century during the reign of the Goryeo dynasty.

+The state religion of Goryeo was Buddhism, which discouraged the consumption of meat.
 The Mongolian incursion into Goryeo relaxed the religious prohibition against consuming meat, and mandu was among the newly imported dishes that included meat.